larablocks/emailsms/README.md

 EmailSMS
 ===============
 EmailSMS is a simple package that facilitates sending free text messages from email accounts.
-Simply pass an object that binds to the interface to send a text message to the phone number specified in the object
+Simply pass an object that binds to the interface (EmailSMSInterface) to send a text message to the phone number specified in the object

 ## Installation